-A bilobed placenta (or bipartite placenta) is a variation in placental morphology and refers a placenta seperated into two near equal lobes.
-If more than two lobes are present it is termed a tri lobed / four lobed and so on.
+A bilobed placenta, also referred as bipartite placenta, is a variation in placental morphology and refers a placenta separated into two near equal lobes.
+If more than two lobes are present, it is termed a trilobed, four-lobed and so on.

-It is thought to result from localised atrophy as result of poor dedicualisation or vascularisation of a part fo the uterus (dynamic placentation theory) 5
+It is thought to result from localised atrophy as a result of poor dedicualisation or vascularisation of a part fo the uterus (dynamic placentation theory) 5.

-May be sonographically seen as two seprate placental discs of near equal size.
+May be sonographically seen as two separate placental discs of nearly equal size.
 The cord usually attaches to a thin connecting rim of chorionic tissue which bridges the two lobes.
 Less commonly the cord may insert into one of the lobes.